nvie/git-toolbelt/README.md

 after all?
 You can undo the last merge using `git undo-merge`.

+### git undo-commit

+Ever committed too soon, or by accident?
+Or on the wrong branch?
+You can now undo your last commit and you won't lose any data.
+All the changes in the commit will be staged (like right before the commit) and the commit itself is gone.

 ### git cleanup

 Deletes all branches that have already been merged into master or develop.